Seville Cathedral Tickets & Tours: Skip the Line, Prices, and Insider Tips

 Seville pass price: From €45

-Seville Cathedral offers 100 free entry tickets for visitors from Monday to Friday between 2 pm and 3 pm, excluding holidays.
+Seville Cathedral offers 100 free tickets Monday to Friday from 2 pm to 3 pm, excluding holidays.

 - Residents of the Archdiocese of Seville

-- Children under 14 years old (must be accompanied by an adult)
+- Children under 14 (accompanied by an adult)

-- Disabled individuals with a disability rating over 65%, along with a companion if necessary
+- Disabled individuals with 65%+ disability rating, plus a companion if needed

 - Unemployed nationals